- What is Exam4?

 Will Exam4 save my exam as I’m typing it?

 Yes, Exam4 automatically saves your exam to your hard drive every 10 seconds and creates separate backups every 2 minutes.

 What happens if my computer crashes during the exam?

 Raise your hand to notify a proctor that there is a problem.
 Do not re-start your computer until you have seen a proctor.
 The proctor will provide instructions to force shut down your laptop, reboot, and re-enter your exam, all while under proctor supervision.
 Remember, Exam4 saves backup files to your hard drive every 2 minutes, so the work you had done until that point will be saved.
 You will be able to start your exam right where you left off.
 We strongly encourage you to take as many practice tests as you can in order to feel comfortable working with the software.

 How can I tell how many pages I’ve written?

-Exam4 counts only words and not pages.
+Exam4 provides an estimation of pages, and only precisely counts words.
 You will not be able to rely on the estimated page counter.